Skoda Enyaq: interior, dashboard & infotainment

 Equipment, options & accessories

-But at the very top of the range is the Enyaq vRS.
+At the very top of the range is the Enyaq vRS.
 As you’d expect from a high-performance flagship, this version gets plenty of standard equipment, including an illuminated grille that Skoda calls its Crystal Face.
-LED Matrix headlights are also included, along with LED tail lights and new sportier bumpers at the front and rear.
-The standard alloy wheels measure 20 inches, with 21-inch rims optional.
+Also included is a sportier bodykit with 20-inch wheels, as well as rear window blinds, rear USB-C charging ports and Skoda’s Travel Assist suite of driver assistance systems.